 - by email at firstname.lastname@example.org

-Library Circulation and Reserves staff will be able to help you:
+The circulation staff is able to help you:

 - In person at the circulation desk, library main floor